 To graduate as a J. N. Andrews Honors Scholar, the Honors student will complete the following steps culminating in the Senior Honors Thesis:

-- Take HONS 398 Research Pro-Seminar (Fall of Junior year).
+- Take HONS 398 Research Pro-Seminar (No later than fall of Junior year).

 - Connect with a faculty member (primary advisor) who will oversee the research/creative activity.